myntra/applique-ui/README.md

 ## Using the icon library

-We offer integration of icons with some of our components like Button, NavBar, etc. All these icons are passed as a react element to the desired component.
+Our framework includes seamless integration of icons with select components like Button and NavBar, passed as React elements to the relevant component.

-We offer some of the basic set of icons that you can use.
-Apart from that, you can use your own icons as well.
+We provide a basic set of icons for immediate use, as well as the option to utilize custom icons for a personalized touch.

 ### Installation
 Run the following command using npm: